yoyoduan/yoyoduan.github.io/_posts/2025-06-19-learning-kubernetes-by-building-a-personal-blog-site-part1.md

 Now that your blog is up and running, you're ready for the next phase — **containerizing** it with Docker.

-Don't know what is containerizing?
-I will explain it in details in the next post, but I can give you a short introduction to it here as a preview.
-This is a as a way to "package" your blog site into a single, portable unit which can deployed.
-This will help us run the blog anywhere — including inside a Kubernetes cluster.
+Not sure what "containerizing" means?
+I’ll explain it in detail in the next post.
+But here's a quick preview: it's a way to "package" your blog site into a single, portable unit that can be deployed anywhere.
+This will help us run the blog not only on your local machine, but also inside a Kubernetes cluster.

-Now it is the time to continue to [Part 2: Using Docker to Simplify Setup](#To-do) →
+Ready to continue?
+Let’s go to [Part 2: Using Docker to Simplify Setup](#To-do) →